-Prince William and Kate Middleton’s royal wedding date of April 29, 2011 was a bank holiday throughout the United Kingdom.
-It will mark the day as a national celebration that will allow most people the chance to celebrate the occasion.
+Prince William and Kate Middleton’s royal wedding date of April 29, 2011 was a bank holiday throughout the United Kingdom, which allowed most people the chance to celebrate the occasion.

-The Prime Minister, David Cameron announced that the royal wedding would be a public holiday for England, Wales and Northern Ireland to ensure that most people will have the chance to celebrate on that day.
+The Prime Minister, David Cameron, declared the Royal Wedding Day a public holiday for England, Wales and Northern Ireland to ensure that most people had the chance to celebrate the day.

 Criticism About the Wedding Date

-The timing of the wedding creates a four-day public holiday weekend for two consecutive weeks.
-The Monday after the wedding is already a designated bank holiday and the weekend before has two bank holidays on the Friday and Monday for Easter.
+The timing of the wedding created a four-day public holiday weekend for two consecutive weeks.
+The Monday after the wedding was already a designated bank holiday and the weekend before had two bank holidays on Good Friday and Easter Monday.

-The Scottish government has also announced that the royal wedding will be a public holiday, which will give Scots a three-day weekend.
-However, there is some criticism over the timing of the wedding day because it will take place during the Scottish election period and only six days before elections for the Scottish Parliament.
+The Scottish government also announced that the Royal Wedding would be a public holiday, which gave Scots a three-day weekend.
+However, there was some criticism over the timing of the wedding day because it took place during the Scottish election period, only six days before elections for the Scottish Parliament.